 The agenda, which will be contained with your notification for the meeting, will list all the items that are to be discussed at the meeting.
-Consider the agenda carefully before the meeting and make notes where there are items of particular interest or by contacting the Chair or clerk a few weeks before the meeting.
-If and you wish to raise an issue under this item you must discuss this with the Chair prior to the start of the meeting so the Chair can evaluate whether the meeting is an appropriate forum for the issue and can allow sufficient time for discussion.
+Consider the agenda carefully before the meeting and make notes where there are items of particular interest or importance to you or where you want to ask a question.

+You have the right to request that an item be placed on the agenda by contacting the Chair or clerk a few weeks before the meeting.
+If "Any Other Business" features on your agenda and you wish to raise an issue under this item you must discuss this with the Chair prior to the start of the meeting so the Chair can evaluate whether the meeting is an appropriate forum for the issue and can allow sufficient time for discussion.